Houston Cash Out Refinance

 Maintain a clean financial history: Generally, you should not have had any bankruptcies or foreclosures within the past 12 months.
 Some lenders may have more stringent requirements, extending the bankruptcy and foreclosure-free period to up to 7 years.

-Teas Cash-Out Refinancing Rules
+Texas Cash-Out Refinancing Rules

 - Closing costs charged by your lender cannot exceed 2% of your loan amount.
 This does not apply to third-party closing costs like attorney fees, appraisal fees, and title insurance fees.
 It applies only to fees charged by your lender such as loan origination and processing fees